 This past spring we took our family of seven to Kauai for the first time.
 We’ve been to other Hawaiian islands before but this one is my favorite.
 It’s significantly less crowded than Oahu and Maui and the island’s natural beauty is unparalleled.
 Now matter what your interests are, there are numerous things for you to see and do while you’re there.

 Our family was able to fly there using one of the best award travel sweet spots out there.
 Even if you don’t live on the West Coast, there are other inexpensive ways to get there.
 I frequently see great airfare sales to Hawaii from all across the U.S. Plus, now that Southwest flies there, you can even use the Companion Pass to fly there.
 However you get there, just make sure to pay for your flights using a card that gives you a bonus on travel purchases.
-If you don’t have one, my favorite travel card is the Chase Sapphire Preferred card.
+If you don’t have one, my favorite travel card is the card_name.

 Best Adventure Activities To Do